celso/ghink/README.md

 See it in action
 ----------------

-We have a Ghink showroom website for you, you can [use it][10] to check on what's possible to do.
+We have a Ghink [showroom website for you][10], you can use it to check on what's possible to do.
 Technical documentation stays here, keep reading.

 Got it.
 Now what?
 -----------------